 Get in touch and let me know about what inspires you art-wise on your part of the globe.
 And, if all else fails, you can always like me on Facebook.

-UNESCO open exhibition “The World in Faces” at its Paris headquarters
+UN Geneva open exhibition “The World In Faces”

 The idea to create a collection of photographic portraits of indigenous peoples in national dress and in their native environment was born in 2014, when Alexander had already accumulated a considerable amount of work done in the most exotic locations – from Samoa and Fiji to Swaziland.
 Since then, he has never stopped traveling around the world, and his project is growing and becoming a phenomenon.

 In 2018, Khimushin went to the Russian Arctic – Taimyr.
 The result was a series of portraits of the region’s indigenous inhabitants – Dolgans, Nganasans, Enets, Nenets, Evenks.

 “Taimyr is unique in that it is a distant, cold place.
 For me, this was not something new, since I grew up in Yakutia (the Far East of Russia is the cold pole on the planet), but it is the peoples living there – the Nenets, Dolgans, Nganasans, they have a unique culture, their way of life and reindeer husbandry have been preserved.
 It was interesting to visit, thanks to Norilsk Nickel (The world’s largest producer of palladium, one of the largest producers of Nickel, platinum and copper), to get to these places.
 I would like to return to Taimyr, shoot more there, if there is such an opportunity, ”the artist noted.

 The Norilsk Nickel company, which takes an active part in the fate of the small peoples of the Arctic, supported the Khimushin project.